 Welcome to

-Many thanks to our title sponsors Edwards Aquifer Authority and Trinity Glen Rose Groundwater Conservation District for helping bring Go Gardening to the Bexar County community.
-We also appreciate our ongoing support from the San Antonio River Authority.
+Many thanks to our sponsors Edwards Aquifer Authority, Trinity Glen Rose Groundwater Conservation District and San Antonio River Authority for helping bring Go Gardening to the Bexar County community.

 Go Gardening's mission is to help people conserve water in the Edwards and Trinity Aquifers by teaching homeowners how to convert turfgrass areas to low-to-no water use landscapes featuring native plants.